jhashikhar/digital-signal-governance/docs/governance-overview.md

 ## The Signal Layer

 A digital signal is any datum that a system generates, collects, or consumes in order to represent something about an event, entity, or state.

-Signals are the raw material of digital measurement: they are generated when a user visits a page, clicks an element, makes a purchase, grants or denies consent, or appears in a system under any identifier.
+Signals are foundational representations upon which measurement, attribution, reporting, optimization, automation, and other downstream functions may depend.

-The signal layer is the layer at which this generation occurs — before signals are aggregated into measurements, counted into metrics, attributed to causes, or processed by optimization and automation systems.
+The signal layer is the layer at which this generation occurs — before signals are aggregated into measurements, counted into metrics, attributed to causes, or processed by downstream systems and functions.

 Governance at the signal layer addresses the conditions that determine whether signals: